Discover more about Translation Careers

-Translation is a specialist field of work, requiring study, and a high level of skill.
-Speaking two languages doesn’t make you a professional translator, or a professional interpreter.
-Don’t think that an A level in Spanish qualifies you as a translator, you are likely to need a post graduate level qualification, and a very high level of competence in both source and target languages.
+Translation careers need a high level of skill and training.
+Speaking two languages doesn’t make you a professional translator.
+Don’t think that an A level in Spanish qualifies you as a translator.
+You are likely to need a post graduate level qualification, as well as great ability in both source and target languages.
 The normal convention with written translation is that you translate into your native language.

 Do you like working alone?
-As a freelancer, in theory you can work anywhere where you have an internet connection, in practice however, you are likely to spend many hours in front of a computer screen working alone.
+As a freelancer, in theory you can work anywhere, provided that you have an internet connection.
+In practice though, you are likely to spend many hours in front of a computer screen working alone.
 If you prefer working in a more social environment, translation project management, or working as a linguist in a corporate setting, may be the way to go.

 As a translator there are basically two broad routes you could follow:

 In-house translator for a company or organisation